Organized Neighborhoods of Palm Springs: Activities

 ONE-PS worked with the city to implement a neighborhood identification sign program that places unique "blade signs" marking the boundaries of the recognized neighborhoods.

 The organization publishes the ONE-PS Guide to Palm Springs Neighborhoods, a directory of the city's recognized neighborhoods.
 The guide received first-place in the printed publication category at the 2017 Neighborhoods USA’s awards.

-Member neighborhoods, through ONE-PS, organize community improvement projects such as community clean-ups, "little library" book exchanges, and public safety initiatives in cooperation with the Palm Springs Police Department.
+Member neighborhoods, through ONE-PS, organize community improvement projects, including community clean-ups, "little library" book exchanges, and public safety initiatives in cooperation with the Palm Springs Police Department.
+ONE-PS also partners with the Palm Springs Parks Foundation and the city's Parks and Recreation Department on neighborhood park improvements, including share structures, water features, and public programming.